Skip to content

 tools/

-Tools expose the same capabilities over MCP.
-They mostly do three things:
+Tools expose services and adapters over MCP.
+Each tool does three things:

-If you are building an MCP client, this is the layer you see.
+If you are building an MCP client, this is the layer you interact with.

 app.py and server.py

-• create_server(config) uses that graph and registers MCP tools on top
+• create_server(config) wraps that graph and registers MCP tools on top of it.

 Request flow